squirrellyjs/squirrelly/README.md

 ## Credits

 - Async support and file handling were added based on code from [EJS](https://github.com/mde/ejs), which is licensed under the Apache-2.0 license.
-Code was modified to throw a Squirrelly Error.
+Code was modified to throw informative errors and work with Squirrelly's API